Crunch-io/webdocs/crunch/crunch_variable-display-in-expanded-view.md

 **Show Discrete Values** – Each discrete value will be a row/column in the table.

 **Show Ranges** – The numeric variable will be binned into ranges.
 At this time, these ranges are determined programatically; in future releases we expect to allow you to customize the range sizes.

+**Show Means** – Use the mean of the selected variable as cell values.

 ### Date Time